Feature #1039

 output is however under user control, this should be not an issue, I guess.

-#18 Updated by Deil Christoph almost 11 years ago
+#18 Updated by Deil Christoph about 11 years ago

 Jürgen, could you please create a concrete TODO list? (feel free to assign me to any parts where I might be useful)